All Posts

 The soreness you feel 24 to 72 hours after a workout is known as delayed onset muscle soreness, often shortened to DOMS.

-DOMS occurs when strength training creates small amounts of microscopic damage to muscle fibers, especially when:
+DOMS occurs when strength training creates small amounts of microscopic damage to muscle fiber, especially when:

 You are new to strength training